krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

 !!! question "Climbing stairs with obstacle generation"

-    Given a staircase with $n$ steps, where you can climb $1$ or $2$ steps at a time. **It is stipulated that when climbing to the $i$-th step, the system will automatically place an obstacle on the $2i$-th step, and thereafter no round is allowed to jump to the $2i$-th step**.
+    Given a staircase with $n$ steps, where you can climb $1$ or $2$ steps at a time. **Whenever you reach the $i$-th step, the system automatically places an obstacle on the $2i$-th step, and no subsequent round is allowed to jump to the $2i$-th step**.
 For example, if the first two rounds jump to the $2$nd and $3$rd steps, then afterwards you cannot jump to the $4$th and $6$th steps.
 How many ways are there to climb to the top?

 In this problem, the next jump depends on all past states, because each jump places obstacles on higher steps, affecting future jumps.
 For such problems, dynamic programming is often difficult to solve.

 In fact, many complex combinatorial optimization problems (such as the traveling salesman problem) do not satisfy no aftereffects.
-For such problems, we usually choose to use other methods, such as heuristic search, genetic algorithms, reinforcement learning, etc., to obtain usable local optimal solutions within a limited time.
+For such problems, we usually use other methods, such as heuristic search, genetic algorithms, and reinforcement learning, to obtain usable locally optimal solutions within a limited time.